 | Carbohydrates (g) | 58.23 |

-| of which Sugars (g) | 1.92 |
+| of which sugars (g) | 1.92 |

 | Fat (g) | 0.38 |

-| of which Saturates (g) | 0.04 |
+| of which saturates (g) | 0.04 |

 | Protein (g) | 8.18 |

-| Fiber (g) | 3.65 |
+| Fibre (g) | 3.65 |

-| Sale (g) | 2.68 |
+| Salt (g) | 2.68 |